xiix0/scam/README.md

-Tomorrow will be cancelled due to lack of interest.
+Good news.
+Ten weeks from Friday will be a pretty good day.